Lomas Estrella metro station

 Lomas Estrella is a station on Line 12 of the Mexico City Metro.
 The station is located between San Andrés Tomatlán and Calle 11.
 It was opened on 30 October 2012 as a part of the first stretch of Line 12 between Mixcoac and Tláhuac.

 The station is located southeast of the city center, at the intersection between Avenida Tláhuac and Paseo Galias.
 It is built above the ground.
+The station pictogram depicts three hills with a star floating above them, referring to the Lomas Estrella ("Star Hills") neighborhood served by the station.